robco-therobotcompany/herox/README.md

 Common packages for HEROX AMR.
 These packages are relevant for simulation as well as running on the robot hardware.

+# OPEN SOURCE LICENSES

+For OSS licenses used by dependencies, see [LICENSES.md](LICENSES.md)

 # Installation

 First, clone the `herox` repository into a catkin workspace: